 Past Projects & Testimonials

-Beyond conducting role-plays, the CCP provides its partnering groups/organizations a variety of services some of which include case/scenario development, coach training, and the securing and preparation of simulated clients.
+Beyond conducting role-plays, the CCP provides its partnering groups/organizations a variety of services some of which include case/scenario development, coach training, as well as the hiring and training of simulated clients.

 Dr. Phyllis Erdman, Executive Associate Dean for Academic Affairs, finds value in the use of both the CCP's services and facility—the Clinical and Professional Skill Center—on the campus of WSU.

 To create authentic final assessment sessions for her master and doctoral level course entitled Counseling Techniques & Micro-skills, Dr. Erdman commissioned the CCP to write cases specific to the course learning objectives and then hire and train a team of simulated clients to portray the characters in crisis.

 Another highlight for Dr. Erdman is the dual ways in which her students receive feedback.
 Equipped with video and audio recording technology, the Clinical & Professional Skills Lab allows students to quite literally re-view and critique their work.
 Dr. Erdman notes that while this can be a bit daunting for students at first, "by mid semester, they express how much they look forward to it and learn by observing their own skills and behaviors."
 In addition to video review, simulated clients are trained to provide learners constructive in-character feedback.
 This first-person perspective helps students recognize the true impact of their communication skill set in practice.

 "The students' comfort gained by the practice sessions, and the opportunity for immediate feedback were invaluable.
 I believe this is one of the most important courses the students take, as they really learn how to incorporate theory, skills, and feedback in a safe and supportive environment.
 The lab is definitely a topnotch quality asset, and I'm extremely appreciative of having access to it!